Man allegedly forced his way into Baton Rouge apartment, shot victim to death

 Thursday afternoon, The Baton Rouge Police Department said Alvin Allen III, 21, was arrested for allegedly shooting and killing 25-year-old Keandre Williams.

-Police confirmed they responded to a shooting incident around midnight at 650 West McKinley Street, at the Alight Baton Rouge apartment complex.
+Police confirmed they responded to a shooting incident around midnight at the Alight Baton Rouge apartment complex, located on West McKinley Street just off Nicholson Drive.

-Investigators believe Williams went to the complex to visit someone when Allen reportedly forced his way into the apartment with a gun.
-He then shot Williams multiple times before fleeing the area.
+Investigators believe Williams was at the complex visiting a woman when Allen reportedly forced his way into the apartment with a gun.
+He then shot Williams multiple times before running away.

 Trending News